onjara/optic/README.md

 ## Log formatting

-Optic's streams allows you to format your logs however you wish, either through your own custom formatting or several out of the box formatters.
+Optic's streams allow you to format your logs however you wish, either through your own custom formatting or several out of the box formatters.
 Formatters are set directly on the stream via `withFormat()`.

 ### Optic formatters overview

 Three out of the box formatters are available.
-See also the [complete documentation on formatters](./formatters).
+See also the [complete documentation on formatters](./formatters/README.md).

 #### TokenReplacer formatter